 Behold the cherry-filled dome-shaped chocolate cake Cherry Bomb.
 The moist and rich chocolate cake is covered in chocolate ganache and stuffed with cherry pie filling.

-Additionally, Blue Willow offers pies, carrot cake, ice cream, and chocolate crepes.
+Additionally, Blue Willow offers pies, cake, ice cream, and chocolate crepes.

 If you're waiting for a new Blue Willow location to open closer to you, it's probably best to not get your hopes up.